ManOnTheMove/MIE-1517-Project/README.md

 - **Automated Monitoring:** Reduces the need for manual supervision by continuously tracking PPE usage on construction sites.
 - **Robust Performance:** Handles various environmental conditions and worker orientations, maintaining high precision and recall.

-## Technologies Used
+## Tools Used

 - **YOLOv8:** Advanced object detection model for real-time performance.
-- **Faster R-CNN:** Evaluated as a comparative model for object detection tasks.
+- **Faster R-CNN & R-CNN:** Evaluated as comparative models for object detection tasks.
 - **PyTorch:** Deep learning framework used for model training and evaluation.
 - **OpenCV:** Utilized for video processing and visualization.
 - **Roboflow:** Source of the Construction Site Safety Image Dataset.

 ## Getting Started
-To learn more about the project setup and usage, please refer to the [Documentation](https://github.com/ManOnTheMove/MIE-1517-Project/blob/main/Final_Report.html).
+To learn more about the project background and usage, please refer to the [Documentation](https://github.com/ManOnTheMove/MIE-1517-Project/blob/main/code/Final_Report.ipynb).